What Restrictive Covenants Aren't Enforceable in New Jersey?

 Three Requirements a Restrictive Covenant Must Satisfy to Be Enforceable

-- Legitimate Business Interest: Businesses, organizations, and other employers can only use restrictive covenants that protect a legitimate interest.
+- Legitimate Business Interest: Businesses, organizations, and other employers can only use restrictive covenants that protect a legitimate interest like confidential information and trade secrets.
 A restrictive covenant that goes beyond protecting a legitimate business interest will be deemed too broad.

 - No Undue Hardship: Restrictive covenants must not put an undue burden on an employee, independent contractor, or other entity.
 As an example, a noncompete that is permanent will likely be too broad to enforce on the grounds that it imposes an undue hardship.